mustardseeddatabase/msdb/README.md

     cucumber features
     rspec spec

+Run the javascript tests by starting the rails server:

+    rails s

+Then point a browser to localhost:3000/jasmine

 If you wish to import your own data, rather than start with a clean slate, you will need to write rake tasks to map your existing database onto the tables in the application.
 Depending on the structure of your database, this can be a tricky endeavour.
 Verifying that the import has been correctly executed is a manual task and cannot easily be automated.

 Bootstrap access accounts.
 Set up the first adminstrative account, from which other access accounts can be generated via the user interface.